political-analysis/what-is-rationality/what-is-rationality.md

 Greek thinkers made fundamental advances in rationality.

 * Euclid studied geometry, providing the first example in my awareness of a systematic mathematical theory where all facts are proven from a set of axioms.
 * Aristotle formulated the theory of syllogistic reasoning.
-This is the first example I'm aware of of a formal system of logic, saying what inferences were logically valid for statements in a certain restricted class.
+This is the first example in my awareness of a formal system of logic, saying what inferences were logically valid for statements in a certain restricted class.
 * Greek philosophers constructed sophisticated philosophical arguments, many of which are still quality arguments by the standards of modern philosophy.
 The Socratic dialogues are one good source of such arguments.
 * Greeks studied fundamental problems of epistemology.
 [Skepticism](https://en.wikipedia.org/wiki/Philosophical_skepticism) of various forms was popular in the philosophical community.
 One form of skepticism is the belief that knowledge is not possible for humans.
 This view is still hard to refute (which is not to imply that it's true).